A Boston University course taught by Jessica Henderson Daniel, PhD, aims to move racism and ethnicity from abstraction to real human experience.

 In a G. Stanley Hall lecture at APA's 2004 Annual Convention in Honolulu, Henderson Daniel named her main tools to spur student discussion on the human angle: thought-provoking videos such as "Miss India-Georgia," a documentary of an Indian-American beauty contest that examines the lives of four very different South Asian adolescent girls, and "Skin Deep," a discussion of race among college students at a retreat.

 In line with APA's Guidelines on Multicultural Education, Training, Research, Practice, and Organizational Change for Psychologists (see page 46, "From 'isms' to inclusion"), adopted as APA policy in 1992, Henderson Daniel's course compels students to examine their own racial attitudes and beliefs.
 It also aims to increase their multicultural understanding and responsiveness.

-"I don't expect students [who take the course] to become a candidate for the Nobel Prize like Martin Luther King," commented Henderson Daniel, a member of APA's Council of Representatives and incoming member of APA's Board of Directors (see page 88, "Three elected to APA Board of Directors").
+"I don't expect students [who take the course] to become a candidate for the Nobel Prize like Martin Luther King," commented Henderson Daniel, a member of APA's Council of Representatives and incoming member of APA's Board of Directors.
 "I'm not expecting them to speak up all the time--no one does.
 But I'm expecting them to notice racism and make a difference where they are."

 Henderson Daniel begins her course with an exploration of racism's history in America because, "If you don't know where you're coming from, you don't know where you're going to," she explained.
 Specifically, the course probes: